Homestead Dreams, Berry Bush Reality

 But lo and behold — they survived!

 This spring, my husband suggested putting galvanized steel raised beds around the berry bushes.
 Not only would it help with the soil, but it would also make mowing around them so much easier.
+Galvanized raised beds are a great option for perennials like berries.
+They’re long-lasting, neat-looking, and can warm up faster in spring — which gives your plants a little head start.

 After checking Lowe’s, Rural King, and Walmart, we ended up finding a two-pack of round galvanized beds on Amazon — two feet in diameter, which was perfect for our small berry bushes.
+I assembled the beds, placed them over the existing bushes, and filled them up with gardening soil and mushroom manure.
+The mushroom manure is a great organic option for improving poor soil — it adds nutrients and helps with moisture retention.

 With that task checked off, I added one more berry bush to the garden — and this time, I didn’t plant it straight in the ground.
 I tucked it right into that rich, amended soil instead.